 ACEM European Association of Motorcycle Manufacturers – Future of Two-Wheeler

 The ACEM European Association of Motorcycle Manufactures represents manufacturers of mopeds, motorcycles, tricycles and quadricycles (L-category vehicles) in Europe.
-PIERER Mobility CEO Stefan Pierer is President of ACEM.
+PIERER Mobility CEO Stefan Pierer is Vice-President of ACEM.
+He was active as president of the organization until June 2022.
 Among other things, his presidency recently saw the launch of the project on the “Vision of the PTW Powered Two-Wheeler Sector” with a firm focus on carbon emissions, noise and urban mobility.
-The association’s members include around 20 manufacturing companies and just as many national industry associations from 17 countries.
-Around 300,000 jobs depend on this two-wheeler industry in Europe.
+The association’s members include around 18 manufacturing companies and just as many national industry associations.
+Around 400,000 jobs depend on this two-wheeler industry in Europe.
 This is why ACEM works closely with EU institutions and a wide range of stakeholders.
 The topics range from the European approval of L-category vehicles in relation to environmental legislation, road safety and transport policy through to international trade relations.
 ACEM also focuses on the environmental friendliness of two-wheelers and the promotion of sustainability by the motorcycle industry.
 For this reason, from the point of view of the entire group, it makes a significant contribution to driving forward regulatory activities and lobbying for the introduction of new environmental standards, such as the implementation of the Euro 5 exhaust gas regulation.

 IV Federation of Upper Austrian Industry – responsibility for economic area